from Saguenay to Øresund

 Wednesday 26 August 2015--Fjord is a Norwegian word for a long narrow sea inlet.
 The geology community has adopted it to mean specifically a deep, steep-sided inlet created by glaciation, as most of the Norwegian fjords were.
 The Saguenay Fjord had its origins as a graben, the geological term for a zone of collapsed land between two higher zones, formed by faulting.
 The Saguenay graben was about 160 miles long.
 During the Ice Age, it was scoured by a vast glacier, creating the basic contours of the current fjord.
 When the glacier retreated, seawater filled the valley.
 The fjord itself, cutting through the ancient rock of Charlevoix, is a little more than 60 miles long.

 The Saguenay graben played a part in the catastrophic Saguenay Flood of 1996.
 An intense low pressure system over the center of the continent performed an enormous counterclockwise pirouette, picking up moisture over the Atlantic Ocean, before stalling over the Saguenay-Lac St Jean region.
 Over a period of 50 hours from July 19 to 21, an average of six inches of rain fell on ground already saturated by precipitation over the previous two weeks.
 More than eleven inches fell in the uplands to the west.
 The intensity of this was magnified by the funneling effect of the graben.
 But the real culprit in the disaster that ensued was the crazy quilt of dams, dikes, and reservoirs throughout the region, both public and private, most built many decades earlier to provide water and power for industry, many suffering from shoddy maintenance or outright neglect.
 The reservoirs were usually kept close to full in summer, and the various authorities were caught off-guard by the extraordinary intensity of rainfall.
 Opening floodgates at that point was too little too late; some could not be opened, anyway, jammed with sunken logs (remnants of log drives decades before), or simply inoperable after years of disuse.
 Overflowing reservoirs led to structural failure.
 A nearly forgotten dike at Lac Ha!
 Ha! gave way, and a wall of water roared down the valley, sweeping away much of downtown La Baie, which fortunately had been evacuated.
 Even the 35-ton vault of the Caisse Populaire Desjardins was lost, money and all.
 [According to Marc, it was never found; I haven't been able to corroborate that.]
 Numerous other watersheds suffered the same fate.
-If your French is good (or even if it isn't), this documentary posted on YouTube will give you some idea of the scope of the disaster across the region.
+This documentary posted on YouTube will give you some idea of the scope of the disaster across the region.
 It's truly mind-boggling.
+(The doc is in French, but you don't need to understand the words to get the picture.)

 The flood has had one positive effect, at least.
 Toxic runoff from industry in the area of Chicoutimi, long thought a nearly intractable problem, has been swept under the rug, so to speak, by a thick layer of fresh sediment deposited on the bottom of the Saguenay River and the Baie-du-Ha!-Ha!, obviating an expensive proposed dredging project.